oneTRANSPORT/android-one-transport-sdk/extras/documentation/available_data.md

 > > **`String levelOfService`** red, yellow or green, with red being the most
 > > congested and green being the least

+### Historical data

+An archive of SQL files may be found in the oneTRANSPORT repo here:

+        /extras/cse_hoover/historical_import/silverstone_historical.tar

+To import these into your app database, you should first run your app so that it creates a database for its content provider in `/sdcard/oneTransport`.

+For example, the oneTRANSPORT test app uses the following database file:

+        /sdcard/oneTransport/net.uk.onetransport.android.test.onetransporttest.provider/one-transport-db

+The path will depend on your own app package name, of course.
+Close your app, the copy the one-transport-db file down to your laptop with `adb`:

+        adb pull /sdcard/oneTransport/net.uk.onetransport.android.test.onetransporttest.provider/one-transport-db

+Unpack the historical archive in the current directory with:

+        tar xf silverstone_historical.tar

+Then insert the data files into your database with these SQLite commands (note these will delete any existing rows in BitCarrier and Clearview tables but local authority data will be preserved):

+        bzcat config_vectors.sql.bz2 | sqlite3 one-transport-db
+        bzcat data_vectors.sql.bz2 | sqlite3 one-transport-db
+        bzcat devices.sql.bz2 | sqlite3 one-transport-db
+        bzcat nodes.sql.bz2 | sqlite3 one-transport-db
+        bzcat sketches.sql.bz2 | sqlite3 one-transport-db
+        bzcat traffic.sql.bz2 | sqlite3 one-transport-db
+        bzcat travel_times.sql.bz2 | sqlite3 one-transport-db

+Finally, copy the updated database back to your Android device with:

+        adb push one-transport-db /sdcard/oneTransport/<your-package-name>.provider/one-transport-db

+Alternatively, if you do not have any existing local authority data you wish to keep, just uncompress the SQLite binary file in this archive and copy that into place:

+        bunzip2 one-transport-db.bz2
+        adb push one-transport-db /sdcard/oneTransport/<your-package-name>.provider/one-transport-db

+Now you should be able to restart your app and historical data from BitCarrier and Clearview at Silverstone over the F1 Grand Prix and Moto GP races will be available.